 Trade receivables are generally held in domestic currencies, which has an insignificant impact on the foreign currency risk.
 The provision for accounts receivable pertains to doubtful customer account receivables that have the potential risk for not being collected.
 The credit risks of the Group's trade receivables are deemed to be low.
 For more information see Note 1 Financial instruments and financial risks.

-15. Liabilities and other provisions
+15. Trade and other liabilities

-Current liabilities are stated at book value which is fair value.
+Trade and other liabilities are stated at book value.